DevonMorris/DevonMorris/README.md

 I have broad background in mathematics, electrical engineering and computer science that has put me on the path to achieve this mission.

-I currently work at [Tangram Vision](https://www.tangramvision.com/) as a perception engineer.
+I currently work at [Tangram Vision](https://www.tangramvision.com/) as a senior perception engineer.

 ## Skills
 * Robotics
+* Rust
 * C++
 * Vim